Goma: Crime

 As part of efforts to secure Goma and its surrounding areas, a joint 19-hour night patrol was conducted in May 2020 by United Nations Police, the Congolese National Police, and the Armed Forces of the Democratic Republic of the Congo.

-Since early 2019, violent crimes such as murders, robberies, and kidnappings have plagued outlying neighborhoods, notably Ndosho and Mugunga in Karisimbi commune.
+Since early 2019, violent crimes such as murders, robberies, and kidnappings have plagued outlying quartiers, notably Ndosho and Mugunga in Karisimbi commune.
 Ndosho, known for its bustling markets and brothels, is characterized by high crime rates and ethnic heterogeneity, while Mugunga, predominantly populated by Hutus, formerly hosted extensive refugee camps in the aftermath of the Rwandan genocide, alongside sizable IDPs settlements during periods of heightened conflict between the CNDP (and subsequently M23) and the FARDC from 2008 to 2010 and 2012 to 2013.
-Although the camps have been dismantled, the neighborhood is characterized by a high number of former IDPs (Hunde and Hutu) who settled in Mugunga.
-Both neighborhoods border Virunga National Park to the north and the main road to Sake to the south, dividing the Goma and Karisimbi communes, with diurnal activities centered along this road.
+Although the camps have been dismantled, the quartier is characterized by a high number of former IDPs (Hunde and Hutu) who settled in Mugunga.
+Both quartiers border Virunga National Park to the north and the main road to Sake to the south, dividing the Goma and Karisimbi communes, with diurnal activities centered along this road.

 A significant number of Mugunga's inhabitants, including brigands and maibobo (street children), gravitate towards Ndosho during daylight hours, lured by its superior commercial prospects.
 Throughout the day, encounters with insecurity primarily revolve around pickpocketing, extortion by maibobo, gang-related harassment, and coercive measures employed by security personnel in Ndosho.
 Brigandage and petty crime have evolved into a viable means of subsistence for many and are part of an urban economy of survival and enrichment.
-Pilfered merchandise goods are openly sold in the markets, with numerous criminals attaining notoriety within their neighborhoods and certain gang leaders achieving city-wide renown.
+Pilfered merchandise goods are openly sold in the markets, with numerous criminals attaining notoriety within their quartiers and certain gang leaders achieving city-wide renown.

 During the night, security conditions worsen and become more violent.
 Most residents return to their homes, while mixed patrols of the Police Nationale Congolaise (PNC) and Police Militaire (PM) units, along with gangs, prowl around the streets.
 Without pedestrian traffic and under the cloak of darkness, it becomes easier for bandits, thieves, and even unscrupulous police and military officers to operate.